Billi-Green/Ghost_ESP_B/README.md

-# Ghost ESP: Revival
+# GhostESP: Revival

 > **Note:** this is a detached fork of [Spooky's GhostESP](https://github.com/Spooks4576/Ghost_ESP) which has been archived and not in development anymore.

-**⭐️ Enjoying Ghost ESP?
+**⭐️ Enjoying GhostESP?
 Please give the repo a star!**

-Ghost ESP turns your ESP32 into a powerful, cheap and helpful wireless testing tool.
+GhostESP turns your ESP32 into a powerful, cheap and helpful wireless testing tool.
 Built on ESP-IDF.

 ---